-The Insurance Institute for Highway Safety (IIHS) is suggesting a mandate for side guards on all large trucks, according to a recent Associated Press article.
+The Insurance Institute for Highway Safety (IIHS) is suggesting a mandate for side guards on all large trucks, and legislation has been introduced to require side guards.
 Over 300 people died after being involved in side underride accidents in 2015, according to the IIHS.

 What are underride guards?